bouletmarc/Converter/README.md

 # What the tool does :

--Convert .cal to .bin
+-Convert eCtune .cal to .bin

--Convert .bin to .cal
+-Convert eCtune .bin to .cal

--Extract NepTune .bin
+-Extract .bin from NepTune RTP Software

--Extract SManager (Hondata S300) .bin
+-Extract .bin from SManager (Hondata S300) Software

+-Remove the 4000rpm limit on Hondata S300 .bin

 -Read/Write/Verify Moates Emulators (Burn2, Ostrich2.0, DemonII)

 -Edit some quick parameters (such as sensors options, vtec, rev limiter)

 -Etc ...

+# Buying your lifetime registration for the Converter :

+You can buy your lifetime registration using [This link][].

 # -------------------------------------